-Our overall aim is to provide a safe, empathic, non-judgemental space for anyone who feels counselling may help them to process life's challenges, difficult emotional experiences and trauma.
-We are authentic, compassionate people who genuinely care and want to provide therapeutic support that is flexible and fits you as an individual.
+My overall aim is to provide a safe, empathic, non-judgemental space for anyone who feels counselling may help them to process life's challenges, difficult emotional experiences and trauma.
+I am an authentic, compassionate person who genuinely cares and want to provide therapeutic support that is flexible and fits you as an individual.

-People come to us for help a wide range of issues.
+I can help with a wide range of issues.
 Here are a few of the more common difficulties that can be supported through counselling:

 Feelings of stress or anxiety